eliatra/opensearch-k8s-operator/CONTRIBUTING.md

 3. Deploy the operator using helm
 4. Run `go test`.
 Each test follows the same structure:
    1. Deploy an `OpenSearchCluster` object
-   2. Wait for and verify conditions in kubernetes and/or opensearch
+   2. Wait for and verify conditions in kubernetes and/or OpenSearch
-   3. Tear down the opensearch cluster
+   3. Tear down the OpenSearch cluster

 The flow is implemented as a Github Actions Workflow that is run for each pull request automatically.
 In addition you can run them locally by using the script `execute_tests.sh` in the directory `opensearch-operator/functionaltests`.
 You will need k3d and helm installed on your system.